Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 (Player Bar)

 Joel: So these are all gamers that we got | (alone) Oh, only you? that's alright, but maybe next time bring some of your friend, AI is fine.
 Alrighty then, Let me know if you had some funny feeling here, me too because here the branding are different from what it supposed to be.
-(Life Saver prompt) As you can see, instead of that power up that makes other player have extra difficulty we have what so called `Life Saver`. ...
+(Life Saver prompt) As you can see, instead of that power up that makes other player have extra difficulty we have what so called **`Life Saver`**. ...
 Yeah, Figured out this is a..
 Takes 2 wrong answers off.
 Sorry, no copyrighted mentions in 1st episode before we secured stuffs, But this will let you answer later after 2 options gone.
 If other players didn't use `Life Saver`, you get to pick an option out of 2 after they picked out of 4.
 Yeah, you'll figure this out later, basically opposite of 2015 and it helps you, go later and others go first.. wait. yeah!
 You only had 1 out of dozen or 12, so use this strategically.
 Btw, it's not working for some special question type so keep that in mind.

+Joel: (More than 1 player) Since you are so many here, Let's spice the games up with **`Nails`** (old screw)!
+Yeah, think we would omit those classics?
+Nope, won't be, it's just kidding, finally figured out, we still have it.
+In case you didn't know, (appear instruction) you simply use it by holding both bumpers, hold `UP`, & then release the bumpers, Now choose your victim quickly, and once you selected one of them, they'll be forced to answer in 5 second, pretty cool right? they wrong, you got cash. yeah!
+Remember, 1 out 12.

+Joel: (All players uses remote with display) Oh look, All players are using smart remote!
+Well, I'll give you one more power ups!
+It's this **`Smoke Bomb`** (Full stream screw)!
+Like `Nails`, but all players will have various types or random difficulties!
+You just hold both bumpers, but then this time, hold `RIGHT`.
+Release bumpers to detonate!
+All players but your answering display will be bugged out, & some bug will cause physical answering buttons to be disabled, touch screen only.
+Every players wrong, gives you bonuses each.
+Crazy right?
+1 out of 12, gotta be quick before other players got used it. | (just one player out of all did not use remote with display) Oh looo.. .. wait, that one.
+Didn't have smart remote.
+Well unfortunately, I cannot activate this powerup.
+So you left with 2 powerups now. `Smoke Bomb`s requires all player using a remote that has its own display in it, so the effect applies within the screen.
+How the effect supposedly apply physically?, considering it's complicated.
+If we put it on this big screen, yourself will also have this annoyances.
+So, sorry, we had to be fair.
+Although if you have suggestion, let us know after the game.
+Okeh?

-Right, let's get started!!
+Joel: Right, let's get started!!

 ## Round 1